simonhaenisch/prettier-plugin-organize-imports/readme.md

 - 🤓 No more weird diffs or annoying merge conflicts in PRs caused by import statements.
 - 🤯 If your editor supports auto-imports, you'll stop thinking about your imports so much that you won't even care about their order anymore.

+**Caveat**

+This plugin inherits, extends and overrides the built-in Prettier parsers for `babel`, `babel-ts`, `typescript` and `vue`, i. e., it's incompatible with other plugins that do the same... so only the last loaded plugin that exports one of those parsers will function.

 ## Installation

 ```sh